soloexcel/decentralised-voting-app/Readme.md

 ```shell
 npx hardhat run script/deploy.js --network localhost
 ```
+###### While interacting with the project, please wait for your transactions to conclude before continuing another process.

 ##### Other Requirement
 - Make sure Metamask is installed on your browser.